 Ap-ri-hen-shuhn - anticipation of adversity or misfortune

 Do you remember your first heart break, or the first time you were rejected by someone you were crushing on?
 I'm sure recovering from that took time and you were more than likely a little apprehensive to put yourself out there again.
-It's like learning how to ride a bike, but remaining fearful you'll fall off again.
+It's like falling off of a bicycle for the first time and fearing it will continue to happen if you ever ride again.
 In life we lose trust in people and things because of the hurtful experiences we've had.
 Whether you've been divorced, cheated on, a widow/widower, or rejected, please know that the stage of apprehension is, at times, inevitable.

 As always, society creates these images of what's considered "right/wrong" and we conform to it without even realizing.
 Don't allow your apprehension of potential backlash from society ruin something that could be a good thing.
 Do you and push through!